The 10 best Nirvana songs

 18 November 2020, 20:01

 Celebrate the genius of Kurt Cobain, Krist Novoselic and Dave Grohl with the ultimate Nirvana playlist.

 Before Kurt Cobain's death on 5 April 1994, Nirvana had already amassed a significant back catalogue of songs from three albums: Bleach, Nevermind and In Utero.
-Radio X picks the 10 best Nirvana tracks you need for your playlist.
+Radio X picks the 10 best Nirvana tracks - including one classic cover - that you need for your playlist.

 The lead track from Nirvana’s final album In Utero.
 Bleak and uncommercial, and coupled with a disturbing Anton Corbijn-directed video, this was a bold choice for a single, but showed that the band still believed in themselves and their music.

 Released as a single in September 1990, between the albums Bleach and Nevermind, this marks the midway point between Nirvana's indie grunge roots and the big league with Geffen Records.
 The lyrics are a story about an infant Kurt Cobain throwing a tantrum when his grandparents baby-sat him.

 Of course this has to be on the ultimate Nirvana playlist.
 You’ve heard it a million times - but go back an listen again with fresh ears, because it still has the power to thrill.
 The dynamics between the choruses and verses, Grohl’s bludgeoning performance, the interplay between Cobain and Novoselic’s guitars and Kurt’s generation-defining vocal.
 Pure perfection.